vodoadmin/vodo-react-components/README.md

 ### 9- UserInput

-A drop list with a search bar.

-#### The UserInput takes same props as default input field
+#### The UserInput takes same props as default input field with extra props :

+- label
+- labelStyle: for styling label
+- success : success message if validation is OK
+- error : error message if there is a problem with validation
+- onChangeFn : useState function to get change in value

 ```javascript
 <UserInput label="Username" type={"text"} placeholder="type your username" />